Popmotion/popmotion/README.md

 Redshift
 ========

-##Javascript UX engine for DOM, canvas, or everything else##
+##Javascript UX engine for DOM, canvas, and everything else##

 Redshift is a Javscript engine for animation and interaction.
-It is output-agnostic, meaning you provide the callback while we provide the numbers.
-The benefits:
+It works with pure numbers and outputs directly to your custom callbacks.

+*Key benefits of this approach:*

-* Use any technology you want (DOM, jQuery, canvas, WebGL, etc)
+* Use your favourite technology (DOM, jQuery, canvas, WebGL, etc)
-* Animate any property you want, without us having to add explicit support for it
+* Animate any numerical property, without waiting for us to support it
-* Move between technologies simply by changing your callbacks - Redshift will always pump out identical numbers

-We never hit the DOM, leaving you in total control of performance.
+* Never hits the DOM, leaving you in control of performance
+* Unlock the power of easing, for any purpose

+*More features*

-We can seamlessly hand-off between user input and animation using the same set of properties, using our .play(), .track(), and .move() functions.
+* Seamlessly hand-off between user input and animation

-We are extendable, so you can add new bezier curve easings, create custom user inputs, and design new ways of processing numbers.

-We run everything through the same requestAnimationFrame loop, synchronising every action you run through Redshift.
+* Create custom easing bezier curves
+* Runs every process through the same requestAnimationFrame for high visual performance

 ##Use on your site##